-St Brigid’s School Standards Committee
+St Brigid’s School Standards Committee (SSC)

 The Lumen Christi Multi Academy is governed by a Board of Directors, who delegate certain responsibilities to each school through their School Standards Committees.
 The School Standards Committee’s primary role is to oversee the strategic management of the school on behalf of the Board of Directors.
-They check that the aims and objectives of the school are being delivered, discuss and approve proposals for various policies, check that the budgets and spending plans are all correct, highlight any areas of concern and offer advice and suggestions
+They check that the aims and objectives of the school are being delivered, discuss and approve proposals for various policies, check that the budgets and spending plans are all correct, highlight any areas of concern and offer advice and suggestions.

 School Standards Committee (SSC)

-Our current Local Academy Committee is:
+Our current School Standards Committee is:

-Mrs Jane Hodgkinson (Foundation) CHAIR
+Mrs Jane Hodgkinson Foundation VICE CHAIR

-Mr Chris Hughes (Foundation) VICE CHAIR
+Mr Chris Hughes Foundation

-Mrs Janet Raymond Clerk to the Governing Body
+Mrs Jeanette Foster Clerk to the SSC

 The Representatives are invited to get as involved in school life as often as they can.
 Individual Representatives are linked to a particular House or Subject which involves them coming into school and meeting with the teachers, getting to know the students through attending assemblies, Masses and other events thus supporting the school in any way they can.
-Through meeting 2 or 3 times a year with the Subject Leader they can get a really good idea of how it all works and offer advice and suggestions if required.
+Through meeting two or three times a year with the Subject Leader they can get a really good idea of how it all works and offer advice and suggestions if required.

 Being a member of the SSC is an enormously challenging but very rewarding experience.
 It provides an opportunity to develop new skills and strengthen existing ones.
 We each have the chance to increase our understanding of areas such as finance, personnel, and strategic planning, gaining a greater awareness of the education system as a whole and, most importantly, get a huge sense of satisfaction knowing the children benefit from our efforts.